yogevhadad83/chat-hub-ui/README.md

 ```

 The dev script builds the SDK in watch mode and starts the Vite dev server for the app at http://localhost:5173.

+The chat app expects the BYOM backend URL to be supplied via the `VITE_BYOM_API_URL` environment variable.

 ## Build